cobbler/koan/docs/koan.rst

 ADDITIONAL
 ##########

-Reading the koan manpage, www.cobbler.github.io or this readthedocs project is highly recommended.
+Reading the Koan manpage, https://cobbler.github.io or this readthedocs project is highly recommended.

 AUTHOR
 ######